 Every airline company has specific rules about what they called unaccompanied minors.
 Most classify it as children aged between 5 and 12 flying alone and entrusted to the carrier’s care.
 To be sure on the age limit, check the specific airline company, because some allow even younger kids to fly alone.

-But you know your kid, he might be five and not be up to going alone.
+You know your kid, he might be five and not be ready to go alone.
 It’s a prerequisite that your child is all for it.

 I admit that I was worried, that she’d change her mind at the last moment – when it was time to leave us.
-It never happened, I just don’t know if I should be happy or a bit upset by it.
+It never happened, I am not sure if I should be happy or a bit upset by it.
 Because she so eagerly marched away, not even once looking back.

-You usually can’t buy the ticket on-line, but have to call their sales office.
-Once at the airport you are also required to pay an unaccompanied minor fee and that also varies from airline to airline.
-Croatia Airlines charges about 30 Euros.
-This is almost more expensive than the ticket itself.
+You usually can’t buy the ticket on-line, but have to call the company’s sales office.
+You are also required to pay an unaccompanied minor fee and that also varies from airline to airline.
+Croatia Airlines charges about 30 Euros, which is almost more expensive than the ticket itself.